ToshioCP/Gtk4-tutorial/gfm/sec4.md

 ### GtkLabel

-We made a window and show it on the screen in the previous section.
+In the previous section we made a window and displayed it on the screen.
-Now we go on to the next topic, widgets in the window.
+Now we go on to the next topic, where we add widgets to this window.
 The simplest widget is GtkLabel.
-It is a widget with a string in it.
+It is a widget with text in it.

 ~~~C
  1 #include <gtk/gtk.h>